 At 1.5 Tesla Static At 3 Tesla Static

 Magnetic Field Magnetic Field

+Spatial gradient Spatial gradient

-Spatial gradient field of 450 Gauss/ cm or less; and Spatial gradient field of 720 Gauss/cm or less; and
+field of 450 field of 720

+Gauss/cm or less; Gauss/cm or less;

+and and

 Maximum Maximum

 whole-body- whole-bodyaveraged specific averaged specific

 absorption rate absorption rate

 (SAR) of 1.5 W/ (SAR) of 3 W/

 kg for 20 min. of kg for 15 min. of

 scanning scanning

-In nonclinical testing, In nonclinical testing,

-the stent produced the stent produced

-a temperature rise a temperature rise

-during scanning of during scanning of

-less than 0.80° C at an less than 1.3° C at an

-SAR of 1.5 W/kg for SAR of 3 W/kg for 15
+In non-clinical testing the stent produced a temperature rise during scanning of less than 0.80° C at an SAR of 1.5 W/kg for 20 min.
+In non-clinical testing the stent produced a temperature rise during scanning of less than 1.3° C at an SAR of 3 W/kg for 15 min.

-20 min. min.

 Note: MR image quality may be compromised if the area of interest is in the same area or relatively close to the position of the stent.
-The image artifact extends approximately 16 mm from the device when scanned in nonclinical testing using: GRE sequence in a 3.0 Tesla Siemens Magnetom Trio, A Tim System (Software Numaris/4) with the body coil.
+The image artifact extends approximately 16 mm from the device when scanned in non-clinical testing using: GRE sequence in a 3.0 Tesla Siemens Magnetom Trio, A Tim System (Software Numaris/4) with the body coil.
 Therefore, it may be necessary to optimize MR imaging parameters for the presence of this metallic implant.